gagibran/udemy-java-the-complete-java-developer-course/README.md

 ### Arrays

-They are collections in that we can store multiple values **of the same type**.
+They are **immutable** collections in that we can store multiple values **of the same type**.
 It works for all primitive and custom types.

 We declare an array as:
 ```java